heatwavemag/heatwavemag.github.io/content/blog/preprint_editorial_031125.md

 high interest rates being maintained by central banks threaten another debt crisis that will devastate low-income countries.
 They also deter the borrowing necessary for investment in plant and equipment that industrial policy is ostensibly intended to promote.
 Other options to promote manufacturing, like the much-discussed tariffs, threaten to exacerbate inflation in the prices of basic goods.
-The first two months of the second Trump administration have demonstrated this double bind, a clear representation of the era.
+Trump’s waffling over these issues has tanked global equities markets and raised the specter of stagflation.
+The early months of the second Trump administration have demonstrated this double bind, a clear representation of the era.
 The state can do little more than dispense violence to manage the decline.
 Halcyon days indeed. \
 \
 {{ img(path="@/blog/preprint_editorial_031125_media/photo5.jpeg",
 alt="", caption="We are living in the